By: CS2103T W13-4

 Budget Buddy saves its data in a few different JSON files,

-In addition, the user’s custom scripts are saved in the /scripts/
+In addition, the user’s custom scripts are saved in the /scripts/ folder.

 2.6.
 Common classes